Watershed Resilience Program

 - The Ventura County Resource Conservation

-- 2024 Watershed Resilience Program Guidelines on January 25, 2024.
-The document provides general information and establishes the procedures that DWR will use to implement the Watershed Resilience Program.
+- 2024 Watershed Resilience Program Guidelines were released on January 25, 2024.
+The document provides general information and establishes the procedures that DWR used to implement the Watershed Resilience Pilot Program.

 - Awards for the five pilots can be viewed here.